Gila Monsters: Profile and Information

 Gila monsters eat meat, meaning they are carnivores.
 Because they are lazy predators, they prefer easy meals, such as newborn mammals and eggs.

-These lizards do not chew their food, but they can swallow eggs whole.
+These lizards do not chew their food but can swallow eggs whole.
 When a Gila monster is ready to feed, it eats in style.
 They can consume a third of their body weight at a time.

 Gilas also prey on other lizards, insects, rodents, frogs, carrion, and worms.
-If it happens that they aren’t able to leave their burrows to forage for food, they simply fall back on the fat stored in their tails and can go in for months without any need for food.
+If they aren’t able to leave their burrows to forage for food, they fall back on the fat stored in their tails and can go in for months without any need for food.

-This trait is quite useful during winter when they stay in hibernation all season.
+This trait is useful during winter when they stay in hibernation all season.

-Gila monsters naturally use their venomous saliva in defending themselves rather than hunting.
+Gila monsters naturally use their venomous saliva to defend themselves rather than hunting.
 When threatened, the monster clamps down tight and doesn’t let go.

-The toxin travels from the glands present in their jaws, pass the grooves in the lizards’ teeth, and into the broken skin of their victim.
-Then they chew deeper into their victim’s flesh to ensure a large deposit of their venom has been delivered.
+The toxin travels from the glands in their jaws, past the grooves in the lizards’ teeth, and into the broken skin of their victim.
+Then, they chew deeper into their victim’s flesh to ensure a large deposit of their venom has been delivered.

-Although their bites has been described as insanely painful, it’s incredible how it isn’t deadly to humans.
+Although their bites have been described as insanely painful, it’s incredible how it isn’t deadly to humans.
 But it’s always best to be careful when handling these big boys.

-The effect of their bite may include nausea, swelling, high blood pressure, vomiting, general weakness, excessive sweating, fainting spells, fever, and chills.
+The effects of their bite may include nausea, swelling, high blood pressure, vomiting, general weakness, excessive sweating, fainting spells, fever, and chills.

 There’s currently no anti-venom for a Gila’s bite.
-The first most important step to treatment is to make the monster let go.
+The first and most important step in treatment is to make the monster let go.
 Prying the jaws of the lizard is completely recommended.

-First aid should also be introduced, and that should include irrigating the wound using water, then immobilize the affected limb at heart level.
+First aid should also be introduced, including irrigating the wound using water and immobilizing the affected limb at the heart level.
 You must also check the bitten spot for any broken tooth.
 Immediate medical attention is required if a person has been bitten.

 According to the International Union for Conservation of Nature’s Red List of Threatened Species, Gila monsters are on the threatened list.